Frederick C. Bogk House: Design

-The façade of the Bogk house, with its buff brick columns framing leaded art glass windows, capped by decorative cast concrete under broad eaves and a low pitched hip roof suggests the influence of the Imperial Hotel in Japan, which was under construction at the time this house was built.
+The facade of the Bogk house, with its buff brick columns framing leaded art glass windows, capped by decorative cast concrete under broad eaves and a low pitched hip roof suggests the influence of the Imperial Hotel in Japan, which was under construction at the time this house was built.
 The sophisticated balance of horizontal and vertical lines further reflects the strong Japanese influence.

 The understated entrance is located at the side of the house, opening onto the driveway.
 The first-floor interior is a fluid succession of rooms sprawling under a low-lying ceiling.
 The living room extends across the front of the house, with a dining room at the right rear of the living room, up a few steps.
 A bedroom above the attached garage at the rear was for the maid; this extends out of the rectangular plan of the main house.
 There are four bedrooms and a sitting room upstairs.

 Tall, narrow leaded glass windows both frame the regular windows, and appear by themselves as design elements.
 Similar glass panes are embedded in interior brick walls, with lights behind.
 There is a tiled goldfish pond against one wall of the living room, and a plaque above it with an image of cranes.
 Built-in light fixtures and other decorative elements are common.
 There is some built-in furniture, such as desks and bookshelves.
 The other furniture is not original to the house, but is Wright's design.
 The current carpeting is a reproduction of Wright's original design.